By Simon McKenzie (Mac) and Jane Sassienie

 The Foundation: Purpose

-The foundation of a societal leader is a deep sense of personal purpose.
+Societal leaders develop over time a deep sense of personal purpose.
 This purpose stands for the greater good of others—it unleashes energy and courage.
-With a deep sense of personal purpose, leaders recognise that it is their role and duty to step forward, and believe they are worthy and capable of changing the world.
+With a deep sense of personal purpose, societal leaders recognise that it is their role and duty to step forward, and believe they are worthy and capable of changing the world.

 As Patanjali, the author of the Yoga Sutra, said, "When you are inspired by some great purpose, some extraordinary project, all your thoughts break their bonds.
 Your mind transcends limitations, your consciousness expands in every direction, and you find yourself in a new, great and wonderful world.
 Dormant forces, faculties and talents become alive, and you discover yourself to be a greater person by far than you ever dreamed yourself to be.”